-(1) These Electric Reliability Council of Texas (ERCOT) Operating Guides supplement the ERCOT Protocols.
-The ERCOT Operating Guides provide more detail and establish additional operating requirements for those organizations and entities operating in, or potentially impacting the reliability of the Transmission Grid in the ERCOT Region, as shown below in Figure 1, ERCOT Regional Map.
+(1) These ERCOT Operating Guides supplement the Protocols.
+The Operating Guides provide more detail and establish additional operating requirements for those organizations and Entities operating in, or potentially impacting the reliability of the ERCOT Transmission Grid in the ERCOT Region, as shown below in Figure 1, ERCOT Regional Map.